AMELI: Angular Matrix Elements of Lanthanide Ions: Concluding Remarks

 Once a set of radial integrals is determined, either through a dedicated fit or by adopting established literature values, the subsequent steps toward calculating radiative intensities for absorption or emission are straightforward.
 The eigenvectors of the perturbation Hamiltonian provide the weight factors necessary to express intermediate-coupling states as linear combinations of pure $LS$-states.
-These same weights are applied to unit tensor operator matrices to construct the electric and magnetic dipole operators.
+Furthermore, they are utilized to compute the electric and magnetic dipole operators in intermediate coupling as outlined in Section~\ref{sec.examples}.

-The magnetic dipole operator is a first-order operator that can be calculated directly~\cite{Caspary.2002} as a function of the $\operator{L}$ and $\operator{S}$ operators.
-However, due to strict selection rules, it contributes to only a limited number of transitions.
-Conversely, most radiative transitions are dominated by the electric dipole operator involving crystal field radial integrals related to odd-rank unit tensor operators $\tensor{U}{k}$.
-Because first-order electric dipole transitions within the $f^N$ configuration are parity-forbidden, they require second-order interactions with excited configurations.

 For amorphous materials, the Judd-Ofelt theory provides a sophisticated yet convenient framework by utilizing effective spherical site symmetry to reduce the required radial integrals to three parameters: $\Omega_2$, $\Omega_4$, and $\Omega_6$.
 These are used in conjunction with the reduced even-rank matrix elements of the unit tensor operators $\tensor{U}{k}$ provided by \ameli.